Last date modified: 2026-Jun-08

 Imaging Warnings

-The Imaging Warnings object identifies possible cut-off content on imaged MSG or EML files and stores that information.
+The Imaging Warnings object identifies possible cut-off content in imaged MSG and EML files and stores that information for review.

-To view a list of documents that have Imaging Warnings, go to the Imaging Warnings tab.
-You can also add Imaging Warning fields to a Core Reviewer layout or Document view.
+To view a list of documents that have imaging warnings, go to the Imaging Warnings tab.
+You can also add imaging warning fields to a Core Reviewer layout or a document view.

 Special considerations

-Keep in mind the following special considerations when working with Imaging Warnings:
+Note the following when working with imaging warnings:

-• If you delete an image, the Imaging Warnings associated with the deleted image will still exist.
+• If you delete an image, the imaging warnings associated with that image remain.

-• If you delete a document that has associated Imaging Warnings, the warnings will no longer be visible and cannot be searched for later.
+• If you delete a document that has associated imaging warnings, the warnings are no longer visible and cannot be searched.

-• Relativity will not perform the warning detection process on images uploaded using the image replacement feature in the Document viewer.
+• Relativity does not perform warning detection on images uploaded using the image replacement feature in the Document viewer.

 Imaging Warnings tab